-08:45 - 09:30 OPENING, HOUSEKEEPING, AND WELCOME TO COUNTRY Professor Alistair McCulloch (Conference Convenor).
+Wednesday, 17 April 8:00am - 12:00pm 08:45 - 09:30 OPENING, HOUSEKEEPING, AND WELCOME TO COUNTRY Professor Alistair McCulloch (Conference Convenor).
 Welcome to Country: Cliffy 'Tangku Munaitya' Wilson.
-Welcome: Professor Michael Goodsite (Acting Deputy Vice Chancellor - Research, University of Adelaide) PLENARY | HICKINBOTHAM HALL 09:30 - 10:30 Manathunga, Qi, Gilbey, Tuxworth, Whop, Motala, Akala, Namakula Doctoral education as a site of potential epistemic justice in Australia, Aotearoa New Zealand, and South Africa: foregrounding Indigenous 10:30 - 11:00 REFRESHMENT BREAK | HICKINBOTHAM HALL AND TERRACE 11:00 - 11:55 CONCURRENT SESSIONS STREAM 1 STREAM 4 STREAM 5 The idea of the PhD Round Table Careers and Impact Doctoral Journeys Assessment 02 08 Pitt, Camplejohn, and Cavu Chundhur, Iyer, and Govender Fisher, Rotumah, and Tujague Stracke, Burke, and Holbrook Palmer Decolonising the Exploring discursive It's about more than Finding the 'Ph' Navigating Diversity: constructions of failure just CVs: The role PhD: cross-cultural in the PhD A Narrative Inquiry into collaborations in thesis examination: of HDR career the Lived Experiences that respect learning opportunities for development specialists of Emerging Career Aboriginal voice candidates and supervisors Researchers (ECRs) in a South African University 09 12 Adebowale Spronken-Smith, Fa, Highman, Zeleke, Stephens, Gesesew, Culbertson Kiley, Moss-Gibbons, Taylor, Merdekios, and Ziersch Exploring New Horizons: Articulating the worries: Waghorne, and Wisker A First-Year PhD An underutilized method remarks on the thought Student's Journey Focusing on what's to refine and validate that it might be time from Africa to Australia really important: recommendations from to put the 'Ph' back for Space Research Examiner experiences Higher Degree into the PhD of the viva in doctoral by Research (HDR) study examinations findings: implications for meeting local needs 05 10 Bahula, and Brennan Edmondston Implementation of Reporting of researcher oral examinations development activities for Higher Degree in doctoral theses Research Students at the University of Queensland and UNSW Sydney
+Welcome: Professor Michael Goodsite (Acting Deputy Vice Chancellor - Research, University of Adelaide) PLENARY HICKINBOTHAM HAL L 09:30 - 10:30 Stanton, Manathunga, Gilbey, Whop, Raciti, Smith, Qi, Tuxworth, Motala, Akala and Namakula, and Keane Doctoral education as a site of potential epistemic justice in Australia, Aotearoa New Zealand and South Africa: foregrounding Indigenous and transcultural knowledges and identities 10:30 - 11:00 REFRESHMENT BREAK HICKINBOTHAM HALL AND TERRACE 11:00 - 11:55 CONCURRENT SESSIONS STREAM 1 HICKINBOTHAM HALL STREAM 2 The vines STREAM 3 EXHIBITION HALL STREAM 4 THE GALLERY STREAM 5 BROUGHTON & FERGUSON Round Table Assessment Careers and Impact The Idea of the PhD Doctoral Journeys 02 03 06 08 11 Fisher, Rotumah, and Tujague Stracke, Burke, and Holbrook Pitt, Camplejohn, and Cavu Palmer Chundhur, lyer, and Govender Decolonising the PhD: cross-cultural collaborations that respect Aboriginal voice Exploring discursive constructions of failure in thesis examination: learning opportunities for candidates and supervisors It's about more than just CVs: The role of HDR career development specialists Doctoral education as a site of potential epistemic justice in Australia, Aotearoa New Zealand and South Africa: foregrounding Indigenous and transcultural knowledges and identities Navigating Diversity: A Narrative Inquiry into the Lived Experiences of Emerging Career Researchers (ECRs) in a South African University 04 07 09 12 Spronken-Smith, Fa, Highman, Kiley, Moss-Gibbons, Taylor, Waghorne, and Wisker Focusing on what's really important: Examiner experiences of the viva in doctoral examinations Zeleke, Stephens, Gesesew, Merdekios, and Ziersch An underutilized method to refine and validate recommendations from Higher Degree by Research (HDR) study Culbertson Articulating the worries: remarks on the thought that it might be time to put the 'Ph' back into the PhD Adebowale Exploring New Horizons: A First-Year PhD Student's Journey from Africa to Australia for Space Research Examinations findings: implications for meeting local needs 05 10 Bahula, and Brennan Edmondston Implementation of oral examinations for Higher Degree Research Students at the University of Queensland and UNSW Sydney Reporting of researcher development activities in doctoral theses 11:55 - 12:00 INTER-SESSION BREAK